rhopfer/bash-prompt/README.md

 ![~[1] $](images/bg.png)

-**Directory rights.** An additional colored slash will be shown at the end of the path if the directory on some circumstances.
+**Directory rights.** An additional colored slash will be shown at the end of the path on some circumstances.
-Red means it is readonly, yellow if writeable for everyone.
+Red means it is readonly, yellow it is writeable for everyone.

 ![:/usr/src $](images/ro.png)